Leo Kottke: Early life and career

-Born in Athens, Georgia, Kottke moved with his parents so frequently that he was raised in 12 different states.
+Kottke was born in Athens, Georgia, on September 11, 1945.
+He moved with his parents so frequently that he was raised in 12 different states.
 As a youth living in Muskogee, Oklahoma, he was influenced by folk and delta blues music, notably that of Mississippi John Hurt.
 Kottke learned to play trombone and violin before trying the guitar and developing his own unconventional picking style.

 A mishap with a firecracker permanently damaged the hearing in his left ear, a condition that was exacerbated by exposure to loud noise during firing practice while he served in the United States Navy Reserve, when the hearing in his other ear was also damaged.

 Kottke attended the University of Missouri for two semesters, where he was a member of the Delta Upsilon fraternity.
-He left Mizzou after his second semester.
+He left school after his second semester.
 After being discharged from the Naval Reserve because of his partial loss of hearing, Kottke attended St. Cloud State College (now St. Cloud State University), in Minnesota, but left before completing his studies, choosing instead to hitchhike around the country, busking for a living, before finally settling in the Twin Cities.
 He arrived at the Scholar Coffeehouse in the Cedar-Riverside area of Minneapolis in the autumn of 1966, and soon was a regular performer.
 There, he recorded his debut album, 12-String Blues, which was released on the independent Oblivion record label in 1969.
 He recorded 6- and 12-String Guitar (also known as the "Armadillo album", after the animal pictured on its cover) for John Fahey's Takoma Records later the same year.
 It remains one of the works most closely associated with Kottke and has been re-released many times on various record labels.
-Fahey's agent, Denny Bruce, signed Kottke to Capitol Records, and in 1971, Capitol released Kottke's first major-label record, Mudlark.
+Fahey's manager, Denny Bruce, signed Kottke to Capitol Records, and in 1971, Capitol released Kottke's first major-label record, Mudlark.